Paris: Critical Theory

 Independent reading and class discussions will be complemented by a series of visiting speakers and group excursions.

-The following courses will be taught by 3CT fellows in Winter 2024:
+The following courses were taught by 3CT fellows in Winter 2024:

 • Crisis (Demetra Kasimis)